Where can I find what shelters are participating?

 Almost every breed you can think of can be found for adoption!

-You are not required to pay any adoption fee during EMPTY THE SHELTERS.
-However, you are responsible for paying any dog licensing fees (varies by county).
+You are required to pay a $20 adoption fee during Empty the Shelters.
+You are also responsible for paying any dog licensing fees (varies by county).

 We are continuing to expand this event and love to receive recommendations of areas who could benefit.
 Please email your recommendation of city/state to firstname.lastname@example.org